-“Why do you do that?” my friends asked me.
-Yet every adolescent summer I was drawn out of my Minneapolis home and into the wilderness once again.
-While scenes like the one described above wouldn’t be described as stress-free, one of the main reasons I grabbed a paddle every summer was, inexplicably, the overwhelming sense of calm, curiosity, and confidence I gained from the experience.
+“Why do you do that?” some of my friends would ask.
+And yet, every adolescent summer, I found myself drawn out of my Minneapolis home and back into the wild.
+While scenes like the one above were far from stress-free, one of the main reasons I picked up a paddle each summer was, inexplicably, the overwhelming sense of calm, curiosity, and confidence the experience gave me.

-Of course, that calm could also have been fueled by the crystal clear lake swim after that muddy portage, the painted purple sunsets at the end of the day, or the wonder I felt as I lay back on slabs of granite gazing at millions of stars at night.
-But no matter which way you slice it, my anxious, turbulent, and restless adolescent brain seemed to thrive in the wilderness.
+Of course, that calm may also have been fueled by a crystal-clear lake swim after a muddy portage, or the sense of wonder I felt gazing up at millions of stars each night.
+But no matter which moment you focus on, my anxious, turbulent, and restless adolescent brain seemed to thrive in the wilderness.

 The science behind our affinity to nature